Zimmer’s 465-foot HR, big innings lead Indians past Rangers

 Zimmer’s 465-foot blast off Jordan Lyles (6-11) hooked toward the foul pole and landed several rows back in the second deck at Progressive Field before bounding into the lower deck.

+Indians interim manager DeMarlo Hale asked members of the coaching staff if they had seen a ball hit in that location.

+“We haven’t seen too many of them,” Hale said.
+“Maybe (Jim) Thome went up there, I think someone said.”

 Zimmer, who drove in three runs, has the two longest home runs hit by a Cleveland player this season.
 He hit a 471-foot homer to center field on Aug.
-9 against Cincinnati in Cleveland.
+9 against Cincinnati in Cleveland, but couldn’t say which was the best accomplishment.

+“Oh man, the one tonight felt good, pretty good,” he said.
+“It’s hard to choose.
+They were pretty much the same feeling.”

 Texas tied the game with two runs in the second and two in the third, but Cleveland put together another four-run inning in the fourth.